 Last, you can use props online to great effect that you’d never bother with in an in-person game.
 Say an NPC just inflicted 7 points of damage on one of the PCs.
 The GM can hold up a playing card with a 7 on it.
 The player can then hold up their own card with a 7.
 Or maybe they hold up a 3, because that’s how many hit points they have left.
 This works for initiative and other mechanics as well.

 Another way to deal with the invisible barrier is to turn up the volume on player agency.
 It’s everyone’s responsibility to keep up the energy level in a game, to help contribute to the story, and to make things interesting for everyone else.
 In an online game, players should take even more upon themselves.
 One way to do that is for the group to agree that the players have more agency over the narrative and the world.
 Everyone will pay extra attention—despite the barrier—if they can make suggestions about what’s going on around them.
 To facilitate this, the GM can call on the players for contributions even—or perhaps particularly—when it’s not their turn.
 “Keith, what does the guard say when Sarah’s character approaches?”
 “Richard, what are the bystanders in the back doing?”
 This increases engagement.
 (This kind of thing isn’t everyone’s play style, but it might be fun to try.
 Regardless of your preference, the whole group should be comfortable with understanding where player agency over the narrative and the setting begins and ends.)

-Get the GM Notebook and Player Notebook in a special preorder bundle deal!
+In addition to the book Your Best Game Ever, we’ve created special accompanying GM Notebooks and Player Notebooks!
 Both notebooks are system-agnostic, spiral bound, beautiful, and amazingly useful at the game table and between sessions.